Blood pressure monitors for home

 - After the cuff is inflated, the pressure will slowly drop on its own.
 The screen will show a digital readout of your systolic and diastolic blood pressure.

 - After showing your blood pressure, the cuff will deflate on its own.
-With most machines, you must wait for 2 to 3 minutes before using it again.
+With many machines, you must wait for 15 to 30 seconds before using it again.

 - A digital blood pressure monitor will not be as accurate if your body is moving when you are using it.
 Also, an irregular heart rate will make the reading less accurate.
-However, digital monitors are the best choice for most people.
+However, digital monitors are the best choice for home use for most people.

 TIPS FOR MONITORING YOUR BLOOD PRESSURE

-- Practice using the monitor with your provider to make sure you are taking your blood pressure correctly.
+- Practice using the monitor with your provider or nurse to make sure you are taking your blood pressure correctly.

 - Your arm should be supported, with your upper arm at heart level and feet on the floor (back supported, legs uncrossed).

-- It is best to measure your blood pressure after you rest for at least 5 minutes.
+- It's best to measure your blood pressure after you rest for at least 5 minutes.

 - Take at least 2 readings 1 minute apart in the morning before taking medicines and in evening before eating supper.
 Try to measure and record BP daily for 5 days and then report your results to your provider.

-Elliott WJ, Lawton WJ.
+Elliott WJ.
 Normal blood pressure control and the evaluation of hypertension.
-In: Feehally J, Floege J, Tonelli M, Johnson RJ, eds.
+In: Johnson RJ, Floege J, Tonelli M, eds.
 Comprehensive Clinical Nephrology.
-6th ed.
-Philadelphia, PA: Elsevier; 2019:chap 33.
+7th ed.
+Philadelphia, PA: Elsevier; 2024:chap 34.

 Whelton PK, Carey RM, Aronow WS, et al. 2017 ACC/AHA/AAPA/ABC/ACPM/AGS/APhA/ASH/ASPC/NMA/PCNA guideline for the prevention, detection, evaluation, and management of high blood pressure in adults: a report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 J Am Coll Cardiol.
 2018;71(19):e127-e248.
 PMID: 29146535